Binding Energy, Critical Radii, & Information Maintenance Tax

 White dwarfs do not smoothly flow to the black hole fixed point.
 Instead, information bankruptcy forces a discontinuous organizational jump.
 At , the system reaches , with maintenance cost .
 This overhead exceeds sustainable levels, triggering catastrophic reorganization—the white dwarf jumps to neutron degeneracy at , with complexity .

-The black hole state requires additional compression beyond neutron star density, achievable only by exceeding the Oppenheimer-Volkoff limit 5.
+The black hole state requires additional compression beyond neutron star density, achievable only by exceeding the Oppenheimer-Volkoff limit7.
 White dwarf collapse represents information bankruptcy at electron degeneracy—a different failure mode with lower organizational overhead than neutron star collapse to black holes.
 This mechanism operates across all scales: ionization at atomic bankruptcy (~100 eV per particle), molecular dissociation at chemical limits (10 eV per bond), stellar collapse at gravitational thresholds ( J for solar masses).

 Information Processing Hierarchy

 with and .
 This prevents unphysical while capturing divergence as .
 Combined with the complexity multiplier, this generates the observed 2200-fold increase in organizational overhead over the mass range from stable white dwarfs to collapse.
-Conversely, black holes face inverted criticality through Hawking evaporation,
+Conversely, black holes face inverted criticality through Hawking evaporation8,

 The Deeper Correspondence

-The framework connects Landauer’s microscopic principle to macroscopic gravitational phenomena through single mathematical relationship.
-Black holes represent thermodynamic endpoint where all energy maintains information at Planck frequency, explaining maximum entropy as pure maintenance with zero excess capacity.
-Critical mass phenomena from Chandrasekhar to Oppenheimer-Volkoff limits 5 emerge as bankruptcy thresholds where organizational modes become unsustainable.
+The white dwarf trajectory through the basin of attraction threshold at confirms the predicted mechanism, and the Type Ia supernova energy of J from Landauer bit-counting matches observation.
+Black holes represent the thermodynamic endpoint where all energy maintains horizon structure—maximum entropy as pure maintenance with zero excess capacity.
+Critical mass phenomena from Chandrasekhar to Oppenheimer-Volkoff limits7 emerge as bankruptcy thresholds where organizational modes become unsustainable.

 Footnotes